gsoules/AvantSearch/README.md

 the Advanced Search page.
 If you leave this option blank, Tree View will not appear as an option on the Advanced Search page.

-Below is an example specification of the Subject Search option.
+Below is an example specification of the Tree View option.

 ```
 Subject;